Antonio Area Freeway System

 lanes known as "managed lanes" would be built in the median between the

-likely have to be shifted outward a bit to provide sufficient room for
+to be shifted outward a bit to provide sufficient room for

 the new lanes.
 The new managed lanes would be separated from the